 A large bracket clock in solid oak and veneered in ebony decorated with gilt brass mounts and surmounted by a figure of Cupid standing on the back of a dolphin.
 The clock is architectural in form with two tiers of balustrading and is decorated on all four sides.
 Above the clock face is a cartouche enclosing a royal cypher.

-The rectangular clock case, glazed on all four sides, is articulated by four Corinthian columns with gilt brass capitals and bases, outset at the corners, and stands on a plain rectangular plinth raised on four ball feet.
+Decorative scheme The rectangular clock case, glazed on all four sides, is articulated by four Corinthian columns with gilt brass capitals and bases, outset at the corners, and stands on a plain rectangular plinth raised on four ball feet.
 The dial has an engraved rose in the centre, a silvered dial ring and silver winged cherubs in the spandrels.
 The lacquered brass back plate of the clock movement is finely engraved with tulips arising from a Neoclassical urn.

 The clock has an elaborate superstructure comprising four tiers of finely cast gilt-brass mounts set against an ebony background, surmounted by a cast bronze or brass group of a naked and winged Cupid, blindfolded and holding a bow in his outstretched arm, standing on the back of stylised dolphin.
 The columns are surmounted by an entablature comprising a small cornice, a frieze, and a larger arched cornice, each cornice with outset corners.
 The frieze is decorated with gilt-brass swags of fruit, and with a small swagged lion mask at each end, above the columns.
 On the front and back of the clock, the swags are centred on a circular medallion, which is enclosed in a laurel wreath, supported by cherubs, with an acanthus cresting, a mask below and swags of fruit and leaves on either side.
 Within the cartouche is a royal cipher which appears to relate to King George I, but which is evidently a later addition of uncertain date.
 The entablature is surmounted by a balustrade, framed by outset plinths at the corners and moulded rails above and below.
 The outer faces of the plinths have applied gilt-brass grotesque masks, possibly ‘green men’ with horns, pointed ears and sprouting leaves.
 Each plinth supports an urn decorated with leaves and flowers and surmounted by a leaf finial.
 Behind the balustrade is a platform with voluted sides, and with a gilt-brass relief on the front and back faces comprising a swag of leaves and fruit, with pears, grapes and a central pomegranate.
 A bird stands on the top of the swag pecking at a piece of fruit.
 This platform supports a second, smaller plinth, enclosed by a second, narrower balustrade formed of turned ebony balusters, the small corner plinths embellished with winged cherubs and supporting leaf finials.
 On the plinth stands the figurative group.

 The impact of this impressive clock is made by the towering architectural cresting embellished with extremely fine gilt-brass mounts, and surmounted by a cast and gilt figure of Cupid riding on a stylised dolpin and firing his bow.
 The brightness of the gilding contrasts with the black, ebony-veneered structure of the clock case.
 Only a few clocks and watches known are known to be made by the clockmaker Jeremie (sometimes spelt Jeremiah) Gregory, who was trained as a goldsmith.
 He was Master of the Worshipful Company of Clockmakers for four years.
+This clock is said to have been acquired by the Royal Collection during the reign of George I, and it seems likely that at that time, several of the mounts were replaced and added.
+The cipher above the clock face reads: ‘GEO:REX:D:G:A’.
+MEANING ‘George, by the Grace of God, King of England’.

 Reference: © Victoria and Albert Museum